Atara-Ara/atara-ara.com-v1/README.md

 6. [Contact Information](#contact-information)

 ## Description
 The official website for Atara Ara is crafted with React.js for the front-end and styled using SASS.
 This website adopts a mobile-first design philosophy and responsive web design principles to ensure seamless display across all devices.
 Instead of separate pages for each section, the website uses a single-page design with smooth scrolling to each section.
 Some images including cover art for song releases are loaded lazily to improve performance.
 The backend is built using Express.js with data stored in JSON files as well as images.
+Content for the website is managed by the artist through an admin panel in the frontend which sends requests to the backend.

 <div align="center">
     <img width="auto" height="500px" src='https://github.com/cwchilvers/atara-ara-website/assets/59628271/bd02d6cd-25e5-4c8b-9af8-98b55a9941b3'>